Former Rumoi Saga Family Fishery: Overview

 The coastal waters off Hokkaido's Sea of Japan coast, including Esashi, Suttsu, Yoichi, and Rumoi, have been major fishing grounds since the Edo period, and numerous fishing facilities were built along the coast.
 Matsumae Domain established trading posts to manage Ezo, and Rumoi from a fief held by the Matsumae clan, in the early 18th century a fishery under contract management.
 It is mentioned in the "Ezochi Guide Records" from the Tenmei era (late 18th century), as producing dried abalone, fish oil, dried sardines, and herring.
 The Saga family, who had a base at what is now Kazamaura, Aomori, had been engaged in fishing and shipping for generations.
 They acquired the contract from Matsumae Domain to take over the trading post and establish a fishery in 1844.
 In 1857, the Saga family stationed people permanently at Rumoi and managed the fishing grounds throughout the year.
 In 1869, the new Meiji government abolished the old system of contracting out fishing grounds, and then in 1876, the Hokkaidō Development Commission opened up the herring fishing grounds and allowed businesses to operate freely, but the powerful contractors and other managers who had been there since the Edo period continued to use their abundant capital to further develop their businesses.
-In 1887, the Saga family had a total of eight nets, including four herring nets, two salmon nets, and two trout nets, making them the largest former migrant workers in the Rumoi area after the former contractors, the Suhara family.
+In 1887, the Saga family had a total of eight nets, including four herring nets, two salmon nets, and two trout nets, making them the largest former employer of migrant workers in the Rumoi area after the former contractors, the Suhara family.